 Marion and Jasper Whiting Foundation.
 Tiziana also served on the Commonwealth of Massachusetts' Commission for a Cashless EBT System in 2012.

 Tiziana has published and provided commentary for media outlets such as CNN, MSNBC, The Hill, WBUR/NPR radio, NECN, The Boston Globe, BBC Radio, and The Philanthropy News Digest.
-She is a past editorial board member of the scholarly journal, The Nonprofit and Voluntary Sector Quarterly, and has published scholarly articles.
+She is a past editorial board member of the scholarly journal, The Nonprofit and Voluntary Sector Quarterly, and has published several scholarly articles.

 In 2015, Tiziana and her husband received the Carl F. Baron Catalyst Award for Change from CASPAR.
 In 2010, the Greater Boston Chamber of Commerce awarded Tiziana its Pinnacle Award in the Emerging Executive category.
 She is a New England Women’s Leadership (NEWLA) Award recipient and was named to the Boston Business Journal’s “40 Under 40” in 2008.